dimitri-nicolo/calico/master/getting-started/openshift/installation.md

 ### Installing Policy Violation Alerting

-Policy Violation Alerting is mostly the same in {{site.prodname}} for OpenShift as it is in {{site.prodname}}.
 Below, we'll cover how to enable metrics in {{site.prodname}} and how to launch Prometheus using Prometheus-Operator.

 #### Enable Metrics